abc-software-solutions-company/monorepo-template/docs/DevOps/checklist-for-deployment-web-application.md

 ## 15. **Remove domain prod testing"
 - After setup production domain for customer website.
 We must remove internal  or testing domain to prevent google index.

+## 16. **If website is under construction, only show under construction UI and not point domain to testing UI"

 ### Notes:

 - Ensure each step is completed before moving to the next.